erf-model/ERF/Docs/sphinx_doc/LES.rst

 The application of a filter can be done on a Fab or MultiFab.
 The implementation is done in ``filter_DIMd.f90``.
-The loop nesting ordering was chosen to be performant on existing HPC architectures and discussed in PeleC milestone reports.
+The loop nesting ordering was chosen to be performant on existing HPC architectures and discussed in ERF milestone reports.
 An example call to the filtering operation is

 ::